arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Development_Environment_Consolidated_2026-06-22.md

 - the MCU responds with `STATUS_REPORT`
 - the SOM receives and prints parsed incoming frame information
 - `FAULT_REPORT` can also be received
-- first visible boot-screen text can be shown on the SOM display
+- live status/debug information can be shown on the SOM display
+- `brewie.service` can start `/opt/brewie/brewie_app` automatically

 This means the current known-good baseline is: